My Favourite MOB Recovery: First 3 Steps

 There is no perfect method of MOB recovery.
 This is one method that we particularly like, and that is not shown in any literature (that we know of).
 So here it is.
 Have a practice.
 See what you think.

 Sailing Virgins runs Island Adventure Courses and Fast-track Bareboat Skipper Courses out of its bases in the Caribbean (British Virgins Islands, Martinique and the Grenadines).
-If you'd like to find out more about courses and dates please check our course calendar.
+If you're looking to buy a boat check out this blog post.

 Thanks to Chris Hilger for filming the piece in the BVI and to Guy Bottomley for feedback.